All About Sheepadoodle – Breed Characteristics and Features

 One of the reasons behind the surge in popularity of the Sheepadoodle in recent history has been its hypoallergenic characteristics.
 This means they are one of the least likely dog breeds to set off allergic reactions in humans.

 While this alone makes them an ideal pet it is ultimately their loving and sweet disposition that dog owners can’t seem to resist.

 Related: Australian Shepherd Dog Breed Info

 The Sheepadoodle is a furry, fluffy cuddly baby, guaranteed to melt your heart with just one look.
-If you are still curious what these Doodles look like here’s a list of features to help you spot them.
+If you are still curious about what these Doodles look like here’s a list of features to help you spot them.

 - Jokingly called Panda dogs, the Sheepadoodle has black and white markings like that of a panda.

 - Since this is a crossbreed the Sheeppoo can have straight or curly hair with big Teddy Bear-like fluffy paws and a domed-shaped head.